Matt-Caspermeyer/H3B/README.md

 --------

 1. As this version of the mod is in a beta state, there are still changes that are being done; however:
-  a.
-The mod is stable enough to play the game completely through - enjoy!
+  1. The mod is stable enough to play the game completely through - enjoy!
-  b.
-Every change has been checked at least once, but I'm in the quality assurance phase rechecking the code.
+  2. Every change has been checked at least once, but I'm in the quality assurance phase rechecking the code.
-  c.
-I'm currently play testing the game with a Paladin.
+  3. I'm currently play testing the game with a Paladin.
 2. At this stage, changes should not require you to restart your game - simply install the new files and continue playing.
-  a.
-Changes will be focused on editing data files (i.e. *.ATOM, *.TXT) to improve game balance and user enjoyability.
+  1. Changes will be focused on editing data files (i.e. *.ATOM, *.TXT) to improve game balance and user enjoyability.
-  b.
-New features can still be added, but only if they are really good ideas!
+  2. New features can still be added, but only if they are really good ideas!
 3. Updates will most likely occur on a monthly basis depending on severity and other factors.
 4. Once the quality assurance phase is completed and sufficient feedback is garnered, the project will transition to the release phase.
 5. The release phase will have all features properly implemented and all controllable bugs fixed.